benyuanwlw/En-work/README.md

 - **loadFile** function

 &nbsp;&nbsp;&nbsp;&nbsp;The role of the **loadFile** function is to load and analyze the quantum program written by the user. *loadProgramError* is returned if there is a syntax error during program execution.
-Otherwise, returns 'ErrorNone'
+Otherwise, returns ''ErrorNone''